 Right To Play in Mali

 Our response to the crisis created by Mali's ongoing socio-political conflict established Right To Play as a credible actor in child protection, and demonstrated that play-based approaches are a relevant response to the psychosocial needs of crisis-affected children.
-We used learnings from this experience to launch the Jam Suka program, a child protection initiative funded by the Government of Canada that seeks to reduce instances of child labour, begging, and gender-based violence, including female genital mutilation and child marriage.
+Right To Play works in close collaboration with national NGOs, governments, and communities.

-Approximately one million Malian children are out of school.
+More than two million Malian children from ages 5-17 are out of school.
 Children who are in school come up against challenges of access and quality.
 Learning outcomes are significantly impacted by the shortage of qualified teachers, as well as by poor-quality infrastructure and the limited availability of teaching and learning materials.

 - Two-thirds of children in grade 2 cannot read.